 He trudged out of the water, his shirt soaked and pulled tight around his skin, glasses and hat hanging from head.
 He towed a pathetic pink raft behind him, completing the look of a man who had been beaten and embarrassed by the elements.

-• Maria Gonzalez-Reynoso and Jose Garcia of Los Banos are the parents of a 10-pound-1-ounce boy born Aug.
-7 at Emanuel Medical Center.
+• Lenina Orozco of Delhi is the mother of a 6-pound-6-ounce boy born Aug.
+21 at Emanuel Medical Center.